-Bats and their roosting sites are fully protected under UK and European law and it is an offence to kill, injure, capture, or disturb them, or to damage, destroy or obstruct access to their roosts.
+Bats and their roosting sites are fully protected under the UK and European law and it is an offence to kill, injure, capture, or disturb them, or to damage, destroy or obstruct access to their roosts.

 Bat surveys generally consist of two stages, which applies to buildings, trees and other structures.

 The first stage can be undertaken at any time throughout the year.
 For building surveys, this involves a site inspection whereby an ecologist will gain access into all of the internal voids, attics and basements of the building to search for evidence of bats.
 The exterior of the building is also assessed for potential roosting sites and access points.
 Bat surveys of trees are mainly carried out from ground level and low-level ladders with the aid of binoculars.
 Surveys mainly focus on assessing the potential of the tree to support bats.
 Occasionally tree surveys will be undertaken using lifting platforms or by specialist licensed climbers so that the tree canopy can be inspected for evidence of bats.